Instant Pot Recipes Pork Recipes

 • Combine in a small bowl the RUB ingredients; whisk to combine.

-• Turn IP to SAUTE and once HOT, add 2 tablespoons olive oil to the IP, and once the oil is shimmering, add pork and sear for a couple of minutes on each side, or until golden brown.
+• Turn the IP to SAUTE and once HOT, add 2 tablespoons olive oil to the IP, once the oil is shimmering, add pork and sear for a couple of minutes on each side, or until golden brown.
 Set aside.

-• Combine the sauce ingredients and add the IP, using a spoon scrape the bits that stuck to the bottom.
+• Combine the sauce ingredients and add the IP, using a spoon scrape the bits that are stuck to the bottom.

-• Cover with the lid and lock it, turn the valve to seal.
+• Turn off Saute mode.
+Place pork loin back in the IP.
+Cover with the lid and lock it, turn the valve to seal.

-• Check for doneness by inserting an instant-read thermometer into the thickest part of the meat; pork is done when internal temperature reaches 145˚F.
+• Check for doneness by inserting an instant-read thermometer into the thickest part of the meat; pork is done when the internal temperature reaches 145˚F.

 • Remove pork from IP and transfer to a cutting board; cover pork with foil and let rest for 10-15 minutes before slicing.